 The OD process review and design an organisational structure (including the design of business areas, and business units), business processes, workflows, roles and responsibilities, volumes of work, activities and resources to ensure alignment with the organisation's mandate, strategic framework, and meet its business objectives and service delivery.
 The skills assessment and skills audit identify skills gaps, is used as a basis for employee training and development, thus improving their competencies and capabilities.
-The

-OD process and a skills audit lay a foundation to build competencies and capabilities to build a world-class modern regulator.
-Through these activities the CIPC contribute to dtic Joint-KPI through Entity staffing.
+The OD process and the skills audit lay the foundation for building competencies and capabilities to build a world-class modern regulator.